Ginger Essential Oil Product Description

 - To help support healthy joint function* and for antioxidant benefits,* add one drop of Ginger essential oil to your morning smoothies.
 To see how you can use other essential oils in juices and smoothies, take a look at a few of our favorite essential oil smoothie recipes.

-- The warm, earthy nature of Ginger essential oil makes it useful for massage.
+- The warm, earthy nature of Ginger oil makes it useful for massage.
 When you want a stimulating or warming massage, dilute Ginger oil with doTERRA Fractionated Coconut oil and apply topically.
-Due to its chemical makeup, Ginger oil is known as a soothing essential oil.
-Essential oils like Ylang Ylang and Myrrh oil share similar chemical components with Ginger oil, and are also known for their soothing properties.
+Due to its chemical makeup, Ginger is known as a soothing essential oil.
+Essential oils like Ylang Ylang and Myrrh oil share similar chemical components with Ginger essential oil, and are also known for their soothing properties.

 , which are commonly found in soothing essential oils like Ylang Ylang and Myrrh oil.
 Ginger oil includes sesquiterpenes called zingiberene and sesquiphellandrene, which contribute to digestive health when used internally* and promote the grounding and balance of emotions when used aromatically.*

 Alpha zingiberene, the sesquiterpene that is the primary chemical constituent of ginger essential oil, is what gives ginger its distinct taste.
 The chemical makeup of Ginger oil contributes to its soothing properties for the body, including its ability to support healthy digestion and to reduce occasional nausea when taken internally,* or to create a soothing massage.

 Oils that Blend Well with Ginger Essential Oil

 The spicy, earthy tones of Ginger essential oil blend well with other warm oils like Cinnamon